exercism/v3/languages/csharp/exercises/concept/equality/.docs/instructions.md

-You are working on a system that authenticates users.
+You are working on a system to simplify the login process for some network.
+The tasks concern the authentication part.
 The system uses facial recognition to prove identity.

 In all occurrences the eye color parameter is guaranteed to be non-null.